dreamonkey/vue-auth0/README.md

 ## Vue Router Guards

-If you're using Vue Router, you'll often need to guard some routes depending from the user authentication status.
+If you're using Vue Router, you'll often need to guard some routes depending on the user authentication status.
 This package provides you some helpers to deal with common scenarios.

 ### `authGuard`

 Use this helper to create guards relying on the user authentication status.
-The first param your callback receives is a boolean representing the authentication status, while second and third params are the deprecated `to` and `from` Vue Router guards params.
+The first param your callback receives is a boolean representing the authentication status, while the second and third params are the deprecated `to` and `from` Vue Router guards params.
 The returned guard is async as it awaits for the Auth0 client to be initialized before proceeding.

 ```ts